MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/teams-toolkit-fundamentals-vs.md

 ### CodeLens to trigger Teams Toolkit lifecycle

-Teams Toolkit provides developers with lifecycle actions and access to configuration definitions in the teamsapp.yml file.
-You can now preview and trigger these predefined lifecycle actions using the CodeLens feature in the teamsapp.yml file.
+Teams Toolkit provides developers with lifecycle actions and grants access to configuration definitions within the teamsapp.yml file.
+You can now preview and trigger these predefined lifecycle actions using the CodeLens feature directly within the teamsapp.yml file.
+This streamlined process enhances the development workflow.

    :::image type="content" source="../../assets/images/teams-toolkit-v2/teams-toolkit-vs/codelens-trigger-teams-toolkit.png" alt-text="Screenshot shows the lifecycle access and access through CodeLens in teamsapp.yml file.":::

-### Teams Toolkit Documentation
+### Teams Toolkit documentation

 To view the Teams Toolkit documentation, follow these steps from within the Teams Toolkit: